 The Spanish tortilla in Spain is a big deal.
 Everyone has their favorite and the dish has become its own religion with people all worshipping a different standard.
 Some like it runny, some overcooked, some more potato, some less.
 We have tried them all but the ones served here are different, delicious and worth worshipping.

 What to order: The classic Valazqueña.
-The portions are big so don’t get excited.
+The portions are big so don’t get too excited.

 What to order: Try the #heart #duck # raspberry dish.
 Best version of duck you will ever try.

 This place specializes in rice dishes like Paella.
-They are absolutely brilliant at it and have been serving perfect rice for more than 80 years.
+They are perfection and masters at it and have been serving traditional rice for more than 80 years.
 Nothing modern or trendy here and that’s what we love about it.

 Holding one Michelin star. this place serves small bites of deep, earthy, smoky, unctuous modern Mexican food.
 Taste takes center stage and the time usually wasted on fancy decoration is spent on proper cooking.

 What to order: Go for the Long Tasting menu.

 La Bien Aparecida

 Traditional grandma style comfort food with brilliant seasonal products, this restaurant showcases some of Spain’s classic dishes done very very well.
 Slick simple modern dining room provides the space to enjoy the best of what’s in season.

 What to order: Our favorites are the Flores de alcachofas con migas de rabo de toro (artichokes with oxtail), the egg croquettes (their specialty and a must to try!) and their steak tartar with mustard ice cream.